 Step 5: Undercut Doorjambs and Casings

 Laminate flooring is designed to be a floating floor product, which means you'll need to leave enough space to allow for movement.
 Stack a scrap piece of laminate flooring on a strip of underlayment and use that to gauge how much you'll need to cut from your doorjambs and casings (door moldings).
 The goal is to undercut the doorjambs and casings enough for the flooring to easily slip underneath.
+Use a handsaw for this.

 Step 6: Plan the Layout